Floorp-Projects/Floorp/taskcluster/docs/how-tos.rst

 First, find the test description.
-This will be in ``taskcluster/ci/*/tests.yml``, for the appropriate kind (consult :doc:`kinds`).
+This will be in ``taskcluster/ci/*/tests.yml``, for the appropriate kind (consult :ref:`kinds`).
 You will find a YAML stanza for each test suite, and each stanza defines the test's characteristics.
 For example, the ``chunks`` property gives the number of chunks to run.
 This can be specified as a simple integer if all platforms have the same chunk count, or it can be keyed by test